 Your enjoyment of this might depend on your tolerance level of Seth Rogen, but this festive stoner comedy is high on both laughs and the plant of choice.
-Rogen, along with Joseph Gordon-Levitt re-team 50/50 director Levine and with added Anthony Mackie team up for a one-last binge for old time sake and to find a mythical Christmas Eve party.
+Rogen, along with Joseph Gordon-Levitt re-team 50/50 director Levine and with added Anthony Mackie team up for a one-last binge for old-times sake and to find a mythical Christmas Eve party.

-Things naturally go wrong for the trio, but along the way there’s some fun to be had with supporting roles by Ilana Glazer, Jillian Bell and Lizzy Caplan, while Tracy Morgan does well with his narration, though it’s Michael Shannon’s offbeat role as enigmatic Mr Green that gets the big laughs, basically channelling Christopher Walken in Envy.
+Things naturally go wrong for the trio, but along the way there’s some fun to be had with supporting roles by Ilana Glazer, Jillian Bell and Lizzy Caplan, while Tracy Morgan does well with his narration, though it’s Michael Shannon’s offbeat role as enigmatic Mr. Green that gets the big laughs, basically channeling Christopher Walken in Envy.
 The film actually has a decent amount of heart, and something to say about family being those you love regardless of blood relation, and the fact that Rogen spends the film is a Jewish Jumper in lieu of a Christian-festive one is a good sight gag.
-Ultimately it falls into too much madness and one too many cameos, but by the end you’ll be glad to took a festive puff of this likeable comedy.
+Ultimately it falls into too much madness and one too many cameos, but by the end, you’ll be glad to took a festive puff of this likeable comedy.

 Read next: 12 films that were banned in the UK